-Located in the heritage district of Syed Alwi lies a quirky art hotel the product of a collaboration between French designer Jacques Garcia and hotelier Satinder Garcha n his memoir A Moveable Feast, author Ernest Hemingway wrote about life in Paris in the 1920s, giving full-colour accounts of the café society he was among.
+Located in the heritage district of Syed Alwi lies a quirky art hotel the product of a collaboration between French designer Jacques Garcia and hotelier Satinder Garcha n his memoir A Moveable Feast, author Ernest Hemingway wrote about life in Paris in the 1920s, giving fullcolour accounts of the café society he was among.
 Paris in the 1920s was a time of effervescence, the decade a watershed for literature, art, design and fashion.
 Art Deco had already flourished in Paris in the Roaring Twenties before the art movement arrived on North American shores.

-LEFT TO RIGHT

-Contemporary

-artworks merge

-seamlessly with

-the architecture

-in this heritage

-building; Salinder

-Garcha is among

-Singapore

-Tatler's Top 300.

-List of influential

-people; The hotel

-comprises six

-shophosars,

-which Garcha

-purchased
+LEFT TO RIGHT Contemporary artworks merge seamlessly with Tatler's Top 300 List of influential ART OF THE EXPERIENCE

 It was, no doubt, a confluence of place, period and people that can never be truly replicated.
 But a semblance of it could, perhaps, be experienced at Hotel Vagabond.
-Located in the proximity of Singapore's cultural and historic districts.
-Little India and Kampong artworks merge seamlessly with unique hotel experience.
-It offers an artifuce setting reminiscent of the glorious 1920s in Paris, while giving easy access to building.
-Singapore albeit one that was built in 1950.
+Located in the proximity of Singapore's cultural and historic districts, Little India and Kampong Glam, Hotel Vagabond aims to create a unique hotel experience.
+It offers an artthe architecture infused setting reminiscent of the glorious in this heritage 1920s in Paris, while giving easy access to building; Satinder old and new Singapore.
+Aptly, the hotel Garcha is among is housed in a heritage Art Deco building, Singapore albeit one that was built in 1950.